 Saves time and energy Online voting is easier than old-fashioned methods, yet organizations should always be on the hunt for ways to simplify processes further.

 Not only do QR codes make it far easier to access ballots, they cut down on help desk inquiries due to lost usernames and passwords.
 In this way, organizations can save time and energy for both members and the people on hand to assist them.

-QR codes are both simple and secure for members.
+QR codes for smartphone voting are both simple and secure for members.
 Smartphone users simply scan the code and vote.

 Together with SBS’ 24/7 monitoring and response, organizations and their members can rest easy knowing sensitive data is safeguarded.